migueltorrescosta/migueltorrescosta.github.io/_posts/2018-01-04-From-Surviving-To-Living.md

       <td>Salary</td>
       <td>£1200</td>
       <td>£900</td>
+      <td>4:3</td>
     </tr>
     <tr>
       <td>Survival Money</td>
       <td>£600</td>
       <td>£600</td>
+      <td>1:1</td>
     </tr>
     <tr>
       <td>Spending Money</td>
       <td>£600</td>
       <td>£300</td>
+      <td>2:1</td>
     </tr>
   </tbody>
 </table>

+Now their Spending Money and their value to the company are in the right proportion.

-## You are saying companies should take spending money into account when deciding salaries?
+## So companies should take that it account when deciding salaries?

-That is not possible because of this:
+Unfortunately that would not work well.
+As mentioned in the beginning, Anne's work is twice as important as John's work.
+Hence for the company we would observe something similar to:

 <table>
   <thead>